brightdigit/ContributeWordPress/Content/tutorials/asset-catalogs-image-sets-app-icons.md

 -   -   `longLook` - An image used for a long look notification

 With all these properties an App Icon set can contain as many as 41 individual files.
-That's why it is best to use an automated method to render these files.
+That’s why it is best to use an automated method to render these files.
 Check out our [series of blog posts on automating that process for more details.](https://learningswift.brightdigit.com/category/building-icons-and-image-sets/)